thomasfowler/SOS/README.md

 Add opportunity - if agency is null, then you can only choose a brand that is not associated with an agency

-Create opportunity - if sales director or bu manager, you can create an opp for another user
+Create opportunity - if sales director or BU manager, you can create an opp for another user